Saturday, June 21, 2025

 Book 7 in the House Flipper series is just as good as the six that preceded it.
 While looking over the grounds of a dilapidated boarding school, house flipper and carpenter Whitney convinces her cousin and business partner Buck to purchase and flip the very sad and run-down headmaster's home, a once grand Victorian with good bones.
 A house with good bones, but bad and tragic history, and Whitney can't help but to get caught up in the cold case involving a murder-suicide when she finds a bullet lodged in a cracked porch post.

 The mystery drew me in every bit as much as it drew in Whitney.
 The story just didn't add up and there were plenty of suspects, including one very psychotic former TV personality who really should not be allowed to work with the public.
 There were some great clues laid out and some good attempts to misdirect.
 Whitney does a great job with both internet research and (steel-toed) boots on the ground pounding the pavement clue hunting.
 Plenty of suspects in plenty of places to keep us guessing.
-Oh and one more fun aspect of the book is that we get the point of view for Sawdust, Whitney's sweet kitty.
+Oh, and one more fun aspect of the book is that we get the point of view for Sawdust, Whitney's sweet kitty.
 Sawdust has been a hero more than once in the past.

 Highly enjoyable plot great and diverse characters.
 I am a big fan of sleuths who work well with local law enforcement and vice versa.
 Whitney is married to a cop who supports her sleuthing not that he doesn't worry about her safety as they make plans for their future.
 I am making plans to make the Lemon Pistachio Orzo Salad to share with family thanks to the recipe at the conclusion of the story.